swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 }
 ```

-A more developer-friendly approach would be to allow asynchronous deinit:
+If almost every instance property is copied, then it would be more efficient to reuse original object as a task closure context and make `deinit` asynchronous:

 ```swift
   ...